wp-plugins/rublon/readme.txt

 * Updated texts and translations

 = 1.0 =
-* Rublon for WordPress: Invisible Two-Factor Authentication
+* Rublon for WordPress: Automatic Two-Factor Authentication